 Generally, social networks are 3rd party interfaces which are hard to integrate with.
 These may lead to some problems as following.

-Outages (there is a chance of third party servers does go down).
+- Outages (there is a chance of third-party servers do go down).

 To overcome the above problems we'll go with Celery.